LineageOS/lineage_wiki/_includes/templates/recovery_install_odin.md

 {%- endif %}
 3. Power off the device, and boot it into download mode:
     * {{ device.download_boot }}
-    * Now, click the button that the onscren instructions coorelate to "Continue", and insert the USB cable into the device.
+    * Now, click the button that the onscreen instructions correlate to "Continue", and insert the USB cable into the device.
 4. Download and install the necessary drivers.
     * Download the newest Samsung drivers from [here](https://developer.samsung.com/mobile/android-usb-driver.html).
 You will need to create a Samsung account and login to download them.
     * Install `SAMSUNG_USB_Driver_for_Mobile_Phones.exe`.